lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 --- abstract

-This draft discusses the way SCHC header compression can be applied to CoAP headers in an LPWAN flow regarding the generated traffic.
+This draft defines the way SCHC header compression can be applied to CoAP headers.
-CoAP protocol differs from IPv6 and UDP protocols because the CoAP Header has a flexible header due to variable options.
-Another important difference is the asymmetric format in the header information used in the request and the response packets.
-This draft shows that the Client and the Server do not uses the same fields and how the SCHC header compression can be used.
+CoAP header structure differs from IPv6 and UDP protocols since the CoAP Header is flexible header with a variable number of options themself of a variable length.
+Another important difference is the asymmetry in the header information used for request and response messages.
+This draft takes into account the fact that a thing can play the role of a CoAP client, a CoAP client or both roles.

 --- middle

 # Introduction {#Introduction}

-{{I-D.toutain-lpwan-ipv6-static-context-hc}} defines a header compression mechanism for LPWAN network based on a static context.
-Where the context is said static since the element values composing the context are not learned during the packet exchanges but are previously defined.
-The context(s) is(are) known by both ends before transmission.

-   A context is composed of a set of rules (contexts) that are referenced by Rule IDs (identifiers).
-A rule describes the header fields with some associated Target Values (TV).
-A Matching Operator (MO) is associated to each header field description.
-The rule is selected if all the MOs fit the TVs.
-In that case, a Compression Decompression Function (CDF) associated to each field defines the link between the compressed and decompressed value for each of the header fields.

-   This draft discusses the way SCHC can be applied to CoAP headers, how to extend MOs to match a specific element when several fields of the same type are presented in the header.
-It also introduces the notion of bidirectional or unidirectional (upstream and downstream) fields.

-#  CoAP Compressing

 CoAP {{RFC7252}} is an implementation of the REST architecture for constrained devices.
 Gateway